 Most performances on the tour ahead will be introduced, in several languages, either by the Count of Casatico himself, Baldassare Castiglione, or by one of his mortal or ethereal associates.
 You may even audition to become a mortal associate of the courtly gentleman yourself, if already suitably accomplished.

 The well-known portrait of the Count of Casatico was painted just over five hundred years ago (c.
 1514-1515).
 It is almost certainly the work of Raffaello Sanzio da Urbino (1483-1520), though there is no documentary evidence to prove the fact.

-This is why, for the sake of accuracy, the work is described as being attributed to Raphael, even though, in almost every respect, it is known that the portrait was, indeed, painted by Raphael.
-Art history relies upon evidence, of course.
+This is why, for the sake of accuracy, the work is described as being attributed to Raphael, even though, in almost every respect, it is known that the portrait was, indeed, painted exclusively by Raphael.

 Paintings by Raphael are often considered to be as valuable as important philosophical ideas.
 This especially applies when those paintings happen to be missing.

 What is missing from your understanding of history?